Index

 The IP Address Ranges section allows for:

-• The selection of specific IP Address Range configurations for use with the Discovery
+• The selection of specific IP Address Range configurations for use with Discovery

-• The specification of a new IP Address Range configuration, this will be saved for future use
+• The specification of a new IP Address Range configuration, which will be saved for future use

 • Switching from using IP Address Range configurations to the Hosts file as the IP addresses source for the Discovery